-Employers must give a prior written notice to the employee in the event of a termination of employment with no justified cause.
-Moreover, up to March 31, 2019, employers in Argentina must follow a procedure before dismissing, without justified cause, employees hired under an indefinite term employment.
-The employer must serve notice of that dismissal upon the Ministry of Production and Labor of Argentina no less than 10 business-days before the dismissal becomes effective.
+The employee must also give 15 days’ prior notice to the employer in the event that he plans to resign from his job, without detriment to his seniority.
+Until 31 March 2019, employers in Argentina must follow a procedure before dismissing, without just cause, an employee hired under an indefinite term employment contract.
+The employer must serve notice of that dismissal upon the Ministry of Production and Labour of Argentina, no less than 10 business days before the dismissal becomes effective.